 We in the Wisconsin Conference recognize the value of sharing the inspiring stories from our congregations around the Conference.
 Stories reveal opportunities, possibilities and limitless worlds beyond what we already know.
 Stories help us understand and learn from one another and they often stretch us and challenge us to grow or expand our worlds.

-As we continue to live into our conference’s SHIFT: From Maintenance to Mission, we want to lift up as many stories as possible so that we can see more clearly what God is doing in the Wisconsin Conference to transform lives and change our world.
+We want to lift up as many stories as possible so that we can see more clearly what God is doing in the Wisconsin Conference to transform lives and change our world.
 There are 3 ways to send us your congregation’s ministry story:

 • Submit your story online using this form

-• Email your story to resourcecenter@wcucc.org
+Email your story

 We’d also love to get photos to share with your stories.